 First, we step out of what you would learn as a professional engineer by covering acoustics and how to set up your home studio environment correctly.
 Then it’s on to the fun stuff: in-depth EQ, filling the frequency spectrum, dynamic controllers, mixing vocals, how to make just a few elements sound huge.

 Electronic Sound Design

 Many pro electronic music producers do not get past subtractive synthesis in their entire career, but you will cover subtractive, wavetable, granular, additive and frequency modulated synthesis.
 They’ll also be sampling, resampling, glitch tips and more advanced beat-making techniques in this section as you develop your sound.
-We have a relationship with Umlaut Audio; they need more sound designers and want to hear our learners’ work.
-There’s a sub-section on this area of sound design in the program and make introductions if our learners’ work is suitable.

 Advanced Ableton & Synthesis

 By this point in the program you’ll have gone further than many professional producers with your sound design skills.
 We take it much further and introducing you to additive, granular, wavetable synthesis, and Max4live devices.
 You’ll also cover advanced sampling, advanced warping and Racks & Chains.
 At the end of the module you will learn how to apply your music for media (film and TV).

 You will focus on getting your projects finished taking advantage of bespoke tips and advice in a concentrated blast of mentoring sessions.
 You’ll also be introduced to Ableton Live for performance by understanding how to take tracks to the stage and perform them Live for yourself and for other artists if that’s a route that interests you.
 Also, you’ll learn advanced MIDI techniques for every live scenario available today.